 What deficiency causes anxiety?

-There is a connection between anxiety and caffeine consumption, and this includes caffeine-induced anxiety.
-However, for most individuals, consuming caffeine moderately is quite safe and may even benefit them.
+There is a connection between caffeine consumption and anxiety, and this includes caffeine-induced anxiety.
+However, for most individuals, consuming caffeinated beverages moderately is quite safe and may even benefit them.

 On the other hand, eliminating or instantly decreasing the amount of caffeine from your diet could result in withdrawal, which can also trigger anxiety.